-What you must pay when you get Services that are covered for you these services Hypertension You pay a \$0 Hypertension patients may receive 1 blood pressure monitoring copayment for 1 device per year.
-The device must be purchased from DME Supply blood pressure USA and must be on our approved list. cuff per year if you have a confirmed hypertension diagnosis.
-Rheumatoid Arthritis or Osteoarthritis You pay a \$0 o Members who have a prior authorization or have undergone a copayment for a joint replacement within the plan year with a diagnosis of customizable care Rheumatoid Arthritis or Osteoarthritis, can receive a customizable kit with a care kit with items such as, but not limited to, a reacher, shoehorn, confirmed non-slip bathmat, alternative shoe laces, laces designed for those rheumatoid with special needs, sock-aid, and long handled shower sponge arthritis or through our approved contracted vendor. osteoarthritis diagnosis following a joint
+Services that are covered for you What you must pay when you get these services Hypertension Hypertension patients may receive 1 blood pressure monitoring device per year.
+The device must be purchased from DME Supply USA and must be on our approved list.
+You pay a \$0 copayment for 1 blood pressure cuff per year if you have a confirmed hypertension diagnosis.
+Rheumatoid Arthritis or Osteoarthritis Members who have a prior authorization or have undergone a joint replacement within the plan year with a diagnosis of Rheumatoid Arthritis or Osteoarthritis, can receive a customizable care kit with items such as, but not limited to, a reacher, shoehorn, non-slip bathmat, alternative shoe laces, laces designed for those with special needs, sock-aid, and long handled shower sponge through our approved contracted vendor.
+You pay a \$0 copayment for a customizable care kit with a confirmed rheumatoid arthritis or osteoarthritis diagnosis following a joint replacement surgery or with a prior authorization for a joint replacement surgery within the plan year.

-\mu HIV screening

-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

-One screening exam every 12 months

-For women who are pregnant, we cover:

-Up to three screening exams during a pregnancy

-There is no coinsurance, copayment or deductible for members eligible for Medicarecovered preventive HIV screening.

-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy In and Out-of- Network There is no coinsurance, copayment or deductible for members eligible for Medicare- covered preventive HIV screening.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.

-- Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy and speech therapy - Medical and social services - Medical equipment and supplies

-Prior Authorization may be required by MVP

-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump) and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy and speech therapy Medical and social services Medical equipment and supplies Prior Authorization may be required by MVP In-Network \$0 copayment for Medicare-covered home health visit.
+Out-of-Network 40% coinsurance for Medicare- covered home health visit.
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune In-Network 20% of the total cost for each perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump) and supplies (for example, tubing and catheters).

-\$0 copayment for Medicare-covered home health visit.

-40% coinsurance for Medicarecovered home health visit.
+Covered services include, but are not limited to: